Stay up to date

 This change with either eventually happen, or force the firm to be acquired, merged or closed down.
 There is no chance of a firm surviving in the next decade or so without an evolving business model, especially on the BIM side of things.
 The solution here is to convince as many decision makers and influencers as possible to make the change in mentality and culture, so the change comes from the top as official decisions and policies.
 It’s great to have good intentions, but it’s actual decisions and policies, one at a time, that eventually change the culture of a firm.

-Change business model by influencing decision makers and influencers to make official decisions and policies that change the firm’s culture for a more BIM-friendly and BIM-progressive one.
+THE SOLUTION - Change business model by influencing decision makers and influencers to make official decisions and policies that change the firm’s culture for a more BIM-friendly and BIM-progressive one.

 4. AEC firms are not willing to dedicate budgets to BIM teams and compensate BIM professionals as executives